 Director, WCFIA, 1996–2006

-Jorge I. Domínguez is the Antonio Madero Professor for the Study of Mexico and chair of the Harvard Academy for International and Area Studies.
+Jorge I. Domínguez was the Antonio Madero Professor for the Study of Mexico and chair of The Harvard Academy for International and Area Studies.
 From 2006 to 2015, he served as Harvard University vice provost for international affairs.
-A past president of the Latin American Studies Association and a past board chair of the Latin American Scholarship Program of American Universities, he currently serves on the editorial boards of Political Science Quarterly, Foreign Affairs Latinoamérica, Cuban Studies, Foro internacional, and Journal of Cold War Studies.
-He was series editor for the Peabody Award-winning Public Broadcasting System television series Crisis in Central America.
-He is a founding member of the Inter-American Dialogue and adviser to the Club de Madrid.
+He is past president of the Latin American Studies Association and a past board chair of the Latin American Scholarship Program of American Universities.
+He was series editor for the Peabody Award-winning Public Broadcasting System television series Crisis in Central America, a founding member of the Inter-American Dialogue, and adviser to the Club de Madrid.

-He is the author or editor of various books, among them Challenges of Party-Building in Latin America; Debating U.S.-Cuban Relations: How Should We Now Play Ball?, 2nd ed.; Contemporary U.S.-Latin American Relations: Cooperation or Conflict in the 21st Century?, 2nd ed.; Mexico’s Evolving Democracy: A Comparative Study of the 2012 Elections; Routledge Handbook of Latin America in the World; Constructing Democratic Governance in Latin America, 4th ed.; Cuban Economic and Social Development: Policy Reforms and Challenges in the 21st Century; The United States and Mexico: Between Partnership and Conflict, 2nd ed.; Technopols: Freeing Politics and Markets in Latin America in the 1990s, and many other books and articles on domestic and international politics in Latin America and the Caribbean.
-His current research focuses on the international relations and domestic politics of Latin American countries.
-For more information, visit his website.
+He is the author or editor of numerous books, among them Challenges of Party-Building in Latin America; Debating U.S.-Cuban Relations: How Should We Now Play Ball?, 2nd ed.; Contemporary U.S.-Latin American Relations: Cooperation or Conflict in the 21st Century?, 2nd ed.; Mexico’s Evolving Democracy: A Comparative Study of the 2012 Elections; Routledge Handbook of Latin America in the World; Constructing Democratic Governance in Latin America, 4th ed.; Cuban Economic and Social Development: Policy Reforms and Challenges in the 21st Century; The United States and Mexico: Between Partnership and Conflict, 2nd ed.; Technopols: Freeing Politics and Markets in Latin America in the 1990s, and many other books and articles on domestic and international politics in Latin America and the Caribbean.

 Beth A. Simmons